tao-luke/template-landing-page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a 3rd year Computer Science student with both the interest and experience in developing high-performance software.
-I most recently interned at Huawei Canada, where I helped design and implement cryptographic frameworks using C.
+I am a 3rd year Computer Science student with an interest in lower-level systems.
+I am currently an URA helping out with high performance user threading research.
+My most recent internship was at Huawei Canada, where I designed and implemented cryptographic frameworks in C.

 I work most comfortably in:
-* C++ ( Ncurse )
+* C++
-* C ( OpenSSL, mBedTL )
+* C ( OpenSSL, mBedTLS )
 * Python ( Numpy, Pytorch, OpenCV, Scikit-learn )
 * Matlab